TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/ready.md

 ﻿####ready

-Sets a grid after loading handler function, which will be used in your sample view model to set actions after grid loading.The handler function has 1 parameter: an *options*.An *options* is an object of the TesserisPro.TGrid.Options type with initialized TGrid options inside.
+Sets a grid after loading handler function, which will be used in your sample view model to set actions after grid loading.
+The handler function has 1 parameter: an *options*.
+An *options* is an object of the TesserisPro.TGrid.Options type with initialized TGrid options inside.

 In case Knockout: If the **ready** is defined, you should add  a function in your sample view model, with a name, which is the same as the **ready** value.
 If you don't do this, the exception "Unable to process binding" occurs.